Fate of Secondary Droplets Produced by High-speed Raindrops Interacting with a Liquid Pool: Conclusion

 Having examined the secondary droplet dynamics from high-speed raindrops in detail and established their behavior during the interactions between adjacent raindrops, the present work provides a basis for several future directions in modeling oceanic precipitation.
 Higher maximum refinement levels and finer temporal resolution will allow droplets from the prompt splash to be fully captured and analyzed.
 Expanding the computational domain would enable simulations to track the maximum travel distances of secondary droplets, providing additional insight into their influence on air--sea interactions.
-Finally, a natural extension of the simulations presented here would involve a larger number of raindrops, similar to the laboratory rainfall experiments~\citep[e.g.][]{liu2024experimental}.
-We note, however, that all these extensions will critically depend on the continued advancements in computing power.
+In addition, although the present results provide a statistical scaling for the secondary-droplet population, a systematic investigation of the breakup mechanism remains an important direction for future work, since crown-rim instability, ligament formation, capillary breakup, and unsteady airflow may all contribute at these high impact speeds.
+The agreement of the two-raindrop cases with the proposed scaling suggests that the scaling may remain relevant for more general multi-raindrop impacts, at least locally where neighboring drop interactions dominate.
+A natural extension of the simulations presented here would therefore involve a larger number of adjacent raindrops, similar to the laboratory rainfall experiments~\citep[e.g.][]{liu2024experimental}.
+We note, however, that this will depend on continued advancements in computing power.

-\backsection[Funding]{This research received no specific grant from any funding agency, commercial or not-for-profit sectors.}